 The most expensive Dalvin Cook rookie card is his 2017 National Treasures RPA.
 His most inexpensive rookie card but still a worthwhile investment is his Donruss Optic RC #193.

-Dalvin Cook RC is correctly valued based on his performance to date with no major spikes (up or down) in the foreseeable future.
+Dalvin Cook RC is correctly valued based on his performance, with no significant spikes (up or down) in the foreseeable future.

 - 2017 National Treasures Rookie Cards #191